RS2002/CSI-BERT2/README.md

 ```
 @article{zhao2024mining,
-  title={Mining Limited Data Sufficiently: A BERT-inspired Approach for CSI Time Series Application in Wireless Communication and Sensing},
+  title={CSI-BERT2: A BERT-inspired Framework for Efficient CSI Prediction and Classification in Wireless Communication and Sensing},
-  author={Zhao, Zijian and Meng, Fanyi and Li, Hang and Li, Xiaoyang and Zhu, Guangxu},
+  author={Zhao, Zijian and Meng, Fanyi and Lyu, Zhonghao and Li, Hang and Li, Xiaoyang and Zhu, Guangxu},
   journal={arXiv preprint arXiv:2412.06861},
   year={2024}
 }